PB Bancorp Inc. (PBBI)'s Financial Results Comparing With Northwest Bancshares Inc. (NASDAQ:NWBI) | New Business Observer

-PB Bancorp Inc. (NASDAQ:PBBI) and Northwest Bancshares Inc. (NASDAQ:NWBI), are influenced by compare since they are both players in the Savings & Loans.
-These factors are particularly influence the profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation of the two firms.
+PB Bancorp Inc. (NASDAQ:PBBI) and Northwest Bancshares Inc. (NASDAQ:NWBI) are two firms in the Savings & Loans that compete against each other.
+Below is a comparison of their institutional ownership, earnings and valuation, profitability, risk, dividends, analyst recommendations.

 Valuation & Earnings